How Often Should You Replace Your Mattress

 The trouble is you may have to figure out a way to transport your mattress there, as not every charity can arrange to pick it up.
 Your mattress must also be fit for someone else to use, which may not be the case if you’re replacing it.

-You can also try recycling your mattress if it’s not fit to be donated, although the mattress must not have stains or bed bugs to be fit for recycling.
+You can also try recycling your mattress if it’s not fit to be donated or reused as a spare bed, although the mattress must not have stains or bed bugs to be fit for recycling.
 Some recycling plants may even offer home pickup for your mattress.

 If all else fails, you can try a junk removal service to haul it away for a fee.
 A quick Internet search for “mattress removal” should bring up options in your area.
 Prices for these services can vary.

 Once you have your new mattress, it’s a good idea to invest some care into it to get the most possible use out of it.
 Your mattress should rest on a supportive foundation with clean bedding, and be rotated and cleaned often.

 It’s important your mattress rests on the right foundation, as the wrong foundation can cause your bed to sag or deteriorate prematurely.
 Using an improper foundation can also void your warranty because of the likely damage it will cause.